walrus-chanul-dandeniya/chiral-network/docs/nat-traversal.md

 ### Step 7: Configure Your Main App

+**Important**: The Google Cloud relay is NOT hardcoded - you must configure it manually through Settings to use it.

 1. Copy the full multiaddr from relay logs (format: `/ip4/YOUR_IP/tcp/4001/p2p/12D3KooW...`)
+   - Example: `/ip4/34.41.241.133/tcp/4001/p2p/12D3KooWEqLehCCY28NPieRjj2bbovqai1LW5bp19ZeMMa3DLLNG`

 2. In your main Chiral Network app:
    - Go to **Settings** → **Network Settings**
    - Scroll to **NAT Traversal Configuration**